How the decisions of other drivers leave you seriously vulnerable

 It is also possible for distractions caused by something other than a cellphone to impact safety.
 Discussions with other passengers or even having a snack on the way to work could decrease someone’s reaction time.

 Exhaustion and chronic fatigue are a part of modern American life.
 Many workers have to handle more than one job to cover all of their expenses.
 Those fortunate enough to support themselves with just one job may have to put in significant hours in order to do so.

 People driving home at the end of the long day may not be as safe as those fresh off a good night’s sleep.
 Exhaustion can impact your ability to drive much like alcohol can, making it harder for you to focus and increasing reaction time.

 Knowing that distraction, exhaustion and fatigue all play a role in safety on the roads can help you avoid driving in an unsafe manner.
 If you notice any visual indications that someone is tired, distracted or not sober, you should avoid that vehicle if possible.
-If you have already suffered injuries in a crash caused by an impaired driver, you may need to discuss your situation with a personal injury attorney to determine if you have any options for securing compensation for your losses.
+If you have already suffered injuries in a crash caused by an impaired driver, you may need to discuss your situation with an experienced car accident attorney to determine if you have any options for securing compensation for your losses.

 If you or someone you love is in need of an experienced personal injury lawyer or criminal defense attorney, contact us today for a free confidential consultation.
 We proudly serve Suffolk County, Nassau County, Long Island, Brooklyn, Manhattan, Bronx, Queens, and throughout New York State.